September 24, 2015

 1.The survey was conducted online from August 12 to 17, 2015 by CROP firm, using a Web panel and a sample of 1,000 Quebecer.
 Results were weighted to reflect the distribution of Quebec's adult population based on gender, age, region, language, education level, and the socio-cultural values of the respondents.
 As this is a non-probably survey, the margin of sampling error does not apply.

 2. The refund of contributions (ROC) at plan maturity includes the sales charges of $200 per unit under the REFLEX Plan.
-Under the INDIVIDUAL Plan, the $200 sales charge is not refunded.
+Under the INDIVIDUAL Plan, the sales charge of up to $200 is not refunded.
 Certain conditions apply, refer to the Prospectus.

 Specific language impairment (SLI), also known as childhood dysphasia, describes a condition of markedly delayed language development that hinders a child’s learning progress.
 Despite recent improvements, dysphasia remains a little-known disorder.
 Parents often feel isolated and powerless, having to deal with doctors and teachers who have little to no knowledge of dysphasia, a disorder (with varying severity levels) that affects 1% of children.